Edmund Pettus: Legacy

 Military historian Ezra J. Warner wrote that Pettus was "a fearless and dogged fighter and distinguished himself on many fields in the western theater of war" and after his promotion to a general officer "he followed with conspicuous bravery every forlorn hope which the Confederacy offered..."
 Likewise historian Jon L. Wakelyn summed up his military career by saying " … he volunteered for service in the Confederate Army and distinguished himself in the western command."
 As a U.S. senator, Pettus was "the last of the Confederate brigadiers to sit in the upper house of the national Congress."

+Edmund Pettus Bridge

 In 1940, a bridge across the Alabama River in Selma was named after him.
 In 1965, it became a civil rights movement landmark when 525 to 600 civil rights marchers on their way from Selma to Montgomery tried to cross the bridge, but were turned back and attacked by Alabama state troopers and members of the Ku Klux Klan.
 This event has since been called Bloody Sunday.

 In 2020, Pettus’ great-great-granddaughter Caroline Randall Williams, Vanderbilt University writer-in-residence, proposed renaming the bridge after John Lewis because "We name things after honorable Americans to commemorate their legacies.
 That bridge is named after a treasonous American who cultivated and prospered from systems of degradation and oppression before and after the Civil War."

 Writing in the New York Times, Williams argued:

-At least one other Pettus descendant, Dave Pettus supports renaming the bridge Bloody Sunday Bridge.
+At least one other Pettus descendant, Dave Pettus, supports renaming the bridge "Bloody Sunday Bridge."